Murray-Bridge-Bunyips/BunyipsFTC/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 ## Class prefix naming convention
 Bunyips : Official code used and maintained by us
-Concept : Code that has been imported or written but not maintained anymore
+Concept : Code that has been imported or written by us but not maintained anymore (deprecated/superseded code etc)
+Test : Semi-maintained code designed to help us test something on our robot (velocity, encoder readings etc)
-Reference : Code that will not work on our robot (because of imports or old code) but we keep to refer back to vital concepts
+Reference : Code that will not work on our robot (because of imports or old code and etc) but we keep to refer back to vital concepts

 'Bunyips' designated classes use '<>' in their Driver Station name declaration